-Steven Hickman, Psy.D., is a Licensed Clinical Psychologist and is an Associate Clinical Professor in the UC San Diego Departments of Psychiatry and Family Medicine & Public Health.
+Steven Hickman, Psy.D., is a Licensed Clinical Psychologist and a retired Associate Clinical Professor in the UC San Diego Department of Family Medicine.
 His role is to provide oversight, vision, direction and focus for the development and expansion of CMSC around the world.
-He is also the Director of Professional Training, overseeing the training of teachers from “start to finish” and assuring the highest quality standards and the best possible resources for teaching.
-Steve is the Founder and Executive Director of the UCSD Center for Mindfulness, a program of community building, clinical care, professional training and research.
-He has taught Mindfulness-Based Stress Reduction (MBSR) for 15 years and has trained teachers of MBSR, Mindfulness-Based Cognitive Therapy (MBCT).
+He is also the author of Self-Compassion for Dummies, an ironically-titled book devoted to introducing the practice of self-compassion to those who are new to it.
+Steve is the Founding Director of the UC San Diego Center for Mindfulness, a program of community building, clinical care, professional training and research.
+He has taught Mindfulness-Based Stress Reduction (MBSR) for 19 years and has trained teachers of MBSR and Mindfulness-Based Cognitive Therapy (MBCT).
 Steve is an MSC teacher trainer, and leads MSC intensives and workshops around the world.

 Gail Stein, MA (Art History) lives in San Diego, California, where she managed a yoga and bodywork studio for many years.
 She has an administrative background and has run several independent businesses with her husband.
 She now provides administrative support for the Executive Director, manages the finances of the organization, and coordinates CMSC-sponsored events.
 She answers most general public inquiries, and is often the first point of contact for people wanting to learn more about CMSC.